 The health insurance company will usually pay the consultant's fees and hospital costs directly.
 The policyholder is usually only required to pay the agreed excess.

 Private health insurance allows policyholders to avoid NHS wait times for investigations and treatment for cancer.
 It can also provide access to medications not available through the NHS in some cases.
-Cancer cover can vary depending on the health insurance provider and so it is worth doing some research before buying a policy.
+Cancer cover can vary depending on the health insurance provider with some providing extended cancer support so it is worth doing some research before buying a policy.
 It may be worth speaking to an independent health insurance specialist* if you are considering a health insurance policy that provides the best cancer cover.
-A specialist can help guide you to the best option for your budget.
+A specialist can compare health insurance and help guide you to the best option for your budget.

 Cancer drugs not available on the NHS